 You already validate.
 You test ideas, ship to real users, measure what sticks.
-The question is whether you are running three distinct validations in order — or skipping the ones that feel uncomfortable.
+The question is whether you are running the right validations in the right order — and whether the fits you achieved last quarter still hold.

-Strategyzer's research reveals three validation stages, and each one tests a different thing.
-Get them in order and each fit de-risks the next.
-Skip one and you build on assumptions that collapse under weight.
+Strategyzer's canon names three validation stages, and each one tests a different thing: Problem-Solution Fit, Product-Market Fit, Business Model Fit.
+The dependency is real — each fit de-risks the next, and skipping one builds on assumptions that collapse under weight.

-In a world where the 1,000x drop in AI inference cost makes it trivially easy to build, the temptation to skip straight to building has never been stronger.
-The Three Fits are the defense against building fast in the wrong direction.
+In a world where a ~280× drop in AI inference cost over 18 months (Stanford HAI 2026) makes it trivially easy to build, the temptation to skip validation entirely has never been stronger.
+The Four Fits are the defense against building fast in the wrong direction — and the second defense, equally important, is recognizing that the fits themselves no longer sit still.

 Where it lives: On paper.
 Before you build.